We've published over 90 American History Books since 1990, all based upon

 We Americans need to know that George Armstrong Custer was a

-pages of our American History Books.
+within the pages of our American History Books.

 Douglas Westfall,

-author, publisher
+teacher, author, historian, publisher